-Chimera Investment Corporation, or the Company, was organized in Maryland on June 1, 2007.
+Chimera Investment Corporation ("Company") was organized in Maryland on June 1, 2007.
 The Company commenced operations on November 21, 2007 when it completed its initial public offering.
-The Company has elected to be taxed as a real estate investment trust, or REIT, under the Internal Revenue Code of 1986, as amended.
+The Company has elected to be taxed as a real estate investment trust ("REIT"), under the Internal Revenue Code of 1986, as amended.
 As long as the Company qualifies as a REIT, the Company will generally not be subject to U.S. federal or state corporate taxes on its income to the extent that the Company distributes at least 90% of its taxable net income to its stockholders.
 In July 2008, the Company formed Chimera Securities Holdings, LLC, a wholly-owned subsidiary.
-Chimera Securities Holdings, LLC is a qualified REIT subsidiary used to hold residential mortgage-backed securities, or RMBS, for certain of the Company's securitizations.
-Annaly Capital Management, Inc., or Annaly, owns 8.6% of the Company's common shares.
-The Company is managed by Fixed Income Discount Advisory Company, or FIDAC, an investment advisor registered with the Securities and Exchange Commission.
+In June 2009, the Company formed Chimera Asset Holding, LLC and Chimera Holding, LLC, both wholly-owned subsidiaries.
+Chimera Securities Holdings, LLC, Chimera Asset Holding, LLC and Chimera Holding, LLC are qualified REIT subsidiaries.
+Annaly Capital Management, Inc. ("Annaly") owns approximately 6.7% of the Company's common shares.
+The Company is managed by Fixed Income Discount Advisory Company ("FIDAC"), an investment advisor registered with the Securities and Exchange Commission ("SEC").
 FIDAC is a wholly-owned subsidiary of Annaly.